-Have you ever been caught out by a scam, whether online, face-to-face or over the phone?
-We're raising awareness of safety among older people and have put together a list of top tips on how to avoid getting caught out.
+In these extraordinary times, the last thing on most of our minds is fraud.
+But, unfortunately, there have been reports of scammers using the coronavirus chaos to rip people off.
+Considering this, we have put together a list of top tips on how to avoid getting caught out by coronavirus fraudsters, as well as good practice for general scam avoidance.
 If you've ever been scammed and would like to share your experience, do post on our forums.

 1. Never open an email, attachments, or links to websites which have been sent unsolicited, as they may link to malicious software which could damage your computer.
 For more information about staying safe online, see the Age UK guide to internet security.